wangzhecheng/DeepSolar_timelapse/README.md

 $ pip install -r requirements.txt
 ```

 **Note**: multi-variate OLS and logit regressions are run by the R code blocks inserted in the Python Jupyter Notework `bass_model_parameter_regression.ipynb`.
-It is based on the `rpy2` package.
-For further details, see [this](https://stackoverflow.com/questions/39008069/r-and-python-in-one-jupyter-notebook).
+It is based on the `rpy2` package. `lmtest` and `sandwich` are required libraries for R (which may need to be installed).
+For further details about using R in Python notebook, see [this](https://stackoverflow.com/questions/39008069/r-and-python-in-one-jupyter-notebook).

 ## Download data and model checkpoints